 An emergency C-section is performed as the only option because of many health emergencies, to swiftly deliver the baby, in just a few minutes.

-A scheduled C-section is a planned caesarean which is performed in cases where:
+A scheduled C-section is a planned caesarean, commonly called an elective section, which is performed in cases where:

 - The mother is expecting multiple babies